Get Approved for up to $35,000 in 3 minutes

 If you qualify to file for Crypto Capital Gains Tax instead of business income, the way you calculate capital gains on your annual income tax return is a little bit different.
 For personal income tax treatment, Capital gains are taxed at a rate of ⅓ for amounts $250,000 or lower.
 For amounts above $250,000, you’ll be taxed at an inclusion rate of ⅔.

 When it comes to income subject to capital gains, it’s important to remember that it’s taxed differently than employment income or other income considered taxable income.
-These amounts are taxed at the same personal tax allowance rates; however, all the amounts aren’t taxed.
-Only ½ or ⅔ based on which inclusion rate you qualify for.
+These amounts are taxed at the same personal tax allowance rates; however, not all the amounts are taxed.
+Only ½ or ⅔, based on which inclusion rate you qualify for.

 Taxes When Using Crypto Platforms